nezaboodka/reactronic/README.md

 ### Transaction

-Transaction is a function that changes state objects in transactional (atomic) way.
+Transaction is a function that makes changes in observable objects in transactional (atomic) way.
 Such a function is instrumented with hooks to provide transparent atomicity (by implicit context switching and isolation).